 5. Development and Coding

 The phase is where the software is assembled.
 Therefore, it involves a number of processes, including setting up infrastructure and coding.
 It also involves preparing documentation that defines how the software system works.
-Still, developers can work closely with the designers to make sure that the developed product aligns with their designs.
+Still, developers can work closely with the designers to make sure that the developed product aligns with their designs and can make use of the sprint planning template for project planning.
 If there is a problem with the work, the developers can work with the designers to develop a solution.